 It’s difficult to pick the credit card version of “Best in Show” because credit cards tend to fit into specific categories, such as travel or cash back.
 They aren’t really designed to target every demographic out there.

-But I think the Chase Sapphire Preferred Card is one of those rare cards that really does do a good job of appealing to a wide population.
-This card has the best overall combination of rewards, sign-up bonus, and features of all the cards I’ve reviewed this year.
+But I think the Chase Sapphire Preferred® Card is one of those rare cards that really does do a good job of appealing to a wide population.
+This card has a great overall combination of rewards, sign-up bonus, and features of all the cards I’ve reviewed this year.

 Let’s take a close look at this card, starting with the outstanding sign-up bonus.
 When you spend $3,000 within the first three months, you earn 40,000 bonus points, which is worth $500 toward travel rewards.

 You get two points per dollar spent on travel and dining and one point on everything else.
 Here are a few more of my favorite things about this card: